-All student conduct-related meetings and Board hearings will be audio recorded (excluding the deliberation phase of a Hearing Board) for the purpose of retaining a verbatim record of the hearing in the event of an appeal.
+All student conduct-related meetings and Board hearings will be audio recorded (excluding the deliberation phase of a Conduct Board Hearing) for the purpose of retaining a verbatim record of the hearing in the event of an appeal.
 This record shall be the exclusive property of the College and will be retained for a period of up to 5 years.
-No other recording of hearings by any other party is permissible.
+No other recording of hearings by any other party is permitted.